Nakul-git/scholarmind-multimodal-rag/README.md

 # 🧠 ScholarMind — Multimodal Research Intelligence System

-> An **engineering-grade, production-ready RAG system** that fetches, parses, understands, and reasons over arXiv research papers — combining text, images, and LLMs into a unified multimodal intelligence pipeline.
+> An **engineering-grade, production-ready RAG system** that fetches, parses, understands, and reasons over arXiv research papers — combining text, images, and LLMs into a unified multimodal intelligence pipeline with a **full LLMOps backend**.

 ---

 ## 📌 What is ScholarMind?

 ScholarMind is a **Multimodal Retrieval-Augmented Generation (RAG) system** built for deep research intelligence over scientific papers.
-It ingests arXiv PDFs, extracts both text and visual content, stores rich embeddings, and generates grounded answers using a full LLMOps-grade backend.
+It ingests arXiv PDFs, extracts both text and visual content, stores rich embeddings, and generates grounded answers through a **production-grade LLMOps pipeline**.

-This is not a wrapper around a search API — it is a **complete AI system** with ingestion, retrieval, reasoning, safety, caching, observability, and evaluation layers built from the ground up.
+This is not a wrapper around a search API — it is a **complete AI system** with ingestion, retrieval, reasoning, evaluation, and observability layers built from the ground up.

 ---